Skip to main content

 I came to Mathare when I was six.
 I remember very clearly that during those times, there was no mistrust between the different communities.
 I would play with all my neighbours whether they were Kikuyu, Luo, or Borana.
 They were like my siblings, and their parents were like my parents.
-But this comradery and positive community spirit started to change during my early teens.
+But this comradery and positive community spirit started to change during my early teens.<--break->

 The community became divided and the frequency of violence increased substantially.
 I think that politicians are partly responsible for this, because they created mistrust between the communities that did not exist prior to that.